Find Journalism Alumni

 Peter Billman-Golemme, class of 2000, is teaching English and journalism to 9th and 12th graderes at the South Hadley High School in South Hadley, Massachusetts.
 In 2004, he earned a M.Ed in English Education from Plymouth State University and his Massachusetts Teaching License.
 I have a blog where I write about my teaching experiences, post assignments, and publish examples of student work.
 It is bgenglish.blogspot.com .
 In June, 2008 he will be marrying Mary Kate Weller, a 2005 UMass Amherst MAT graduate in French and francophone studies.

 Lynn Kiele Bonasia, class of 1984, is proud to announce the publication of her first novel by Touchstone Fireside, a division of Simon & Schuster.
-Some Assembly Required will be released in June of 2008.
+Some Assembly Required was released in June of 2008.
 Set on Cape Cod, the novel tells the story of Rose, a former writer of instruction manuals, and Simon, a recovering alcoholic, who each come to the Cape to “assemble” new lives amidst a community of quirky locals and, in the process, help solve a 30-year mystery surrounding the disappearance of a teenager.
 After graduating, Lynn "slipped over to the dark side, pursuing a career as an advertising copywriter in Boston and New York, and later as a freelancer."
-She earned her MFA in Creative Writing at Florida International University in 2005, and now lives in Belmont, MA, with her husband and teenage son.
+She earned her MFA in Creative Writing at Florida International University in 2005.
 She fondly remembers professor Ralph Whitehead for his dynamic lectures and she was sorry to learn of the passing of her undergraduate advisor, Dario Politella, whom she also held in high regard.